tferrari92/automate-all-the-things-hardcore/README.md

 6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-deploy-observability.yml".
 Click "Continue".
 7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
 8. Click on "Run".
-9. Once ArgoCD detects the changes and automatically deploys all of these resources, you'll be able to access the Grafana web UI by clicking on little arrow icon the grafana application in ArgoCD's web UI.
+9. Once ArgoCD detects the changes and automatically deploys all of these resources, you'll be able to access the Grafana web UI by clicking on the little arrow icon the grafana application in ArgoCD's web UI.
 The default user is "admin" and the password is "automate-all-the-things".
 There you should find a few dashboards I've already set up for you.
 You can change the password in the [Grafana helm chart custom-values.yaml file](helm/infra/grafana/values-custom.yaml).

 <br/>
 <br/>